- What is Taliesin?

-Taliesin Preservation works to preserve the Taliesin Estate in Spring Green, Wisconsin as an eminent example of the vision of Frank Lloyd Wright and to educate the public about the history and importance of Taliesin and Wright.
-The Taliesin Estate includes 600 acres and five Frank Lloyd Wright-designed buildings.
+Taliesin Preservation works to preserve the Taliesin estate in Spring Green, Wisconsin as an eminent example of the vision of Frank Lloyd Wright and to educate the public about the history and importance of Taliesin and Wright.

-Taliesin Preservation owns and operates the Frank Lloyd Wright Visitor Center, offers public access to and education about the Taliesin Estate, conducts the preservation program designed to maintain and restore Taliesin’s built environment and landscape, and oversees the on-site organization and care of the building collections and furniture.
+Taliesin Preservation owns and operates the Frank Lloyd Wright Visitor Center, offers public access to and education about Taliesin, conducts the preservation program designed to maintain and restore Taliesin’s built environment and landscape, and oversees the on-site organization and care of the building collections and furniture.

 How is Taliesin Preservation related to the Frank Lloyd Wright Foundation?

 Taliesin Preservation works with, but is not a part of, the foundation.
 The Frank Lloyd Wright Foundation owns Frank Lloyd Wright’s two estates (in Spring Green, Wisconsin and Scottsdale, Arizona) and operates the Wisconsin estate seasonally, with a core number of year-round staff and residents.
-TPI owns and operates the Frank Lloyd Wright Visitor Center adjacent to the Taliesin Estate, and owns a public easement to the estate.
+Taliesin Preservation owns and operates the Frank Lloyd Wright Visitor Center adjacent to the Taliesin estate, and owns a public easement to the estate.